WSOP Schedule for 2022: Tournaments and Tips for Your Trip

 On top of that, do not forget to visit at least a couple of attractions and actually have some fun to fully enjoy your trip.
 Resting and taking your mind from the game can help you a lot, especially if you are in for a longer stay.

-Now you know how to prepare for the trip, and here is a couple of notable evens you should remember.
+Now you know how to prepare for the trip, and here is another reminder about a few notable evens to keep track of.

 - The Main Event kicks off on July 3

-- Make your WSOP 2020 preparations early to save money & time
+- Make sure to prepare for your WSOP 2022 trip early & save time and money